Health and Travel Alerts Learn More Left arrow

 Matera, Basilicata

-Matera is a city in the southern province of Basilicata, its urban footprint cleaved by a plunging river gorge.
+Matera, an off-the-beaten-path Italian city, is located in the southern province of Basilicata, its urban footprint cleaved by a plunging river gorge.
 It’s an ancient city, founded by the Romans in the 3rd century BC.

 The history is palpable in the streets, especially among the rough honeycomb of Sassi cave dwellings hollowed into the calcareous gorge.